davidrobles/davidrobles.github.io/_posts/2014-06-05-estimating-pi-using-monte-carlo-simulation.md

 </script>
 <script src="/js/mcpi.js"></script>

-### Monte Carlo Simulations

-Monte Carlo simulations are a class of computational algorithms that involve multiple computational trials driven by random sampling to approximate the optimal solution.
-Each trial is called a **simulation**, which is a random realization of the model for a given set of parameters.
-When a batch of simulations is complete, the results are used to describe the likelihood, or probability, of reaching various results in the model.

 <canvas id="mcpiShortDemo">
     Your browser does not support HTML5 Canvas!
 </canvas>

+Monte Carlo simulations are a class of computational algorithms that involve multiple computational trials driven by random sampling to approximate the optimal solution.
+Each trial is called a **simulation**, which is a random realization of the model for a given set of parameters.
 Because each simulation is powered by random numbers, the results are often noisy.
-For that reason, it is usually necessary to run thousands of simulations in order to approximate to the optimal solution.
-Monte Carlo simulations are used in a wide variety of applications, from problems too complex to solve analytically, to problems in which domain knowledge is either limited or hard to represent and formalize.
-One of the best examples to illustrate how Monte Carlo simulations work is approximating the value of \\(\pi\\).
+For that reason, it is usually necessary to run thousands of simulations in order to approximate the optimal solution.

 <script>
 (function() {